"A" "B" "C", "D", "E", "F", "G", "H", "I", "J", "K", "L", "M",

 Full-Wave Rectifier Circuit

-FULL-WAVE VOLTAGE DOUBLER.
+Full-Wave Voltage Doubler.
 Consists of two half-wave voltage rectifiers and is used to reduce the output ripple amplitude.
+Read more on Voltage Multiplier Circuits.

-FUNDAMENTAL FREQUENCY.
+Fundamental Frequency.
 The basic frequency or first harmonic frequency.
+The lowest frequency component present in a complex waveform.

 Fungus-inert material.
 A material which, in all modified states and grades, is not a nutrient to fungi.

-FUSE.
+Fuse.
 A device that has as its critical component a metal wire or strip that will melt when heated by a prescribed (design) amperage, creating an open in the circuit of which it is a part, thereby protecting the circuit from an over current condition.
 Note on operating AC Fuses in DC circuits; Maximum Fuse Voltage.
-[Fuse Manufacturers]
+Also see Fuse Manufacturers.
+A component designed for protection against the flow of current in a circuit exceeding specified values by utilizing the low melting point of a fusible element to open the circuit.
+A short length of fusible wire used to protect a circuit.

-FUSED HOLDER.
+Fuse Holder.
 A device used to hold a fuse.
 The shape of the fuse holder used is determined by the style of fuse being used.
 Two common style of fuse holders include Block Fuse Holders, and Panel Mount Fuse Holders.
-Refer here for Manufacturers of Fuse Holders
+Refer here for Manufacturers of Fuse Holders.

 Home